JulianZ-1/Seek_Web_Scraper/README.md

-TODO://
+#TODO://
-⋅⋅* Only show jobs that you have not applied
+* Only show jobs that you have not applied.
-⋅⋅* Only show jobs that has "Junior" in the title
+* Only show jobs that has "Junior" in the title.
-⋅⋅* Make it more dynamic, not limited to "Junior" jobs only ⋅⋅* Make it to a desk top application
+* Make it more dynamic, not limited to "Junior" jobs only.
+* Make it to a desk top application.